-On February 7 and 9, 2023, Humanities Texas will hold one-day workshops for social studies and English language arts teachers in Edinburg and Dallas on interdisciplinary approaches to teaching the African American and Latino civil rights movements.
+On February 7 and 9, 2023, Humanities Texas held one-day workshops in Edinburg and Dallas on interdisciplinary approaches to teaching the African American and Latino civil rights movements.

-Content will align with the TEKS.
-The workshop will expand participants' understanding of the history of the African American and Latino civil rights movements and their representation in literature, music, and visual cultures/film.
+The workshops expanded participants' understanding of the history of the African American and Latino civil rights movements and their representation in literature, music, and visual cultures/film.

-The workshops will feature close interaction with scholars, the examination of primary sources and texts, and the development of effective pedagogical strategies and engaging assignments and activities.
-Teachers will receive books and other instructional materials.
+The workshops featured close interaction with scholars, the examination of primary sources and texts, and the development of effective pedagogical strategies and engaging assignments and activities.
+Teachers received books and other instructional materials.

-Workshop faculty includes Maritza De La Trinidad (The University of Texas Rio Grande Valley), Marvin Dulaney (Association for the Study of African American Life and History), John Morán González (The University of Texas at Austin), Aram Goudsouzian (University of Memphis), Max Krochmal (University of New Orleans), J. Todd Moye (University of North Texas), Dwandalyn Reece (Smithsonian National Museum of African American History and Culture), and Cristina Salinas (The University of Texas at Arlington).
+Workshop faculty included Marvin Dulaney (Association for the Study of African American Life and History), John Morán González (The University of Texas at Austin), Aram Goudsouzian (University of Memphis), Francisco Guajardo (Museum of South Texas History), Max Krochmal (University of New Orleans), J. Todd Moye (University of North Texas), Dwandalyn Reece (Smithsonian National Museum of African American History and Culture), and Cristina Salinas (The University of Texas at Arlington).

-The workshops are made possible with major funding from the State of Texas with ongoing support from the National Endowment for the Humanities.
+The workshops were made possible with major funding from the State of Texas with ongoing support from the National Endowment for the Humanities.